takeradi/takeradi-blog/source/_posts/hello-world.md

 tags: ['Hexo']
 categories: ['General']
 ---
+I created this blog using [Hexo](http://hexo.io/).
+Hexo is a static site generator.
+It enables you to quickly build a simple website in under 10 mins.
+Since I am so impressed by Hexo, I am going to let their intro be my first post.
+Here goes!

 Welcome to [Hexo](http://hexo.io/)!
 This is your very first post.
 Check [documentation](http://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](http://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).
 <!--more-->
 ## Quick Start